huggingface/huggingface_hub/docs/hub/spaces.md

 **`pinned`** : _boolean_
 Whether the Space stays on top of your list.

 ## How can I manage my app through Github

-You can keep your app in sync with your GitHub repository by leveraging GitHub Actions:
+Keep your app in sync with your GitHub repository with GitHub Actions:

 - We require Git LFS for files above 10MB so you may need to review your files if you don't want to use Git LFS.
 This includes your history.
 You can use handy tools such as [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) to remove the large files from your history (keep a local copy of your repository for backup).
 - Set your GitHub repository and your Spaces app initially in sync: to add your Spaces app as an additional remote to your existing git repository, you can use the command `git remote add space https://huggingface.co/spaces/FULL_SPACE_NAME`.
 You can then force-push to sync everything for the first time: `git push --force space main`